jadecobra/python_tdd_exercises/source/passing_values.rst

           "I received this message: 'dict'"
       )

-  an :doc:`AssertionError` is displayed in the terminal
+  an :doc:`/AssertionError` is displayed in the terminal
 * I change the test to match the expected output

   .. code-block:: python